r4ulcl/WiFiChallengeLab-docker/README.md

 To modify the files you can download the repository and edit both APs and clients (in the VM the path is /var/WiFiChallenge).
 The files are divided by APs, Clients, and Nzyme files.

 ## Recompile Docker
 To recreate the Docker files with the changes made, modify the docker-compose.yml file by commenting out the "image:" line in each Docker and uncommenting the line with "build:".
-Then use "docker-compose build" to create a new version.
+Then use "docker compose build" to create a new version.

 ## Support this project